nmatison/Interview-and-Algorithim-Practice/Study_Notes/javascript.md

     + in the above example `user.hi()`'s value would be `(user, "hi", true)`

     + The `()` after the reference type receives the full information about the object and its method.
 I.E. in `user.hi()` the this is set to the reference base (`user`).

+  + Note that arrow functions do not have their own `this`, and this may allow an outer function/object's `this` to be passed down.